inocentesa/ProjectWeek13-AlyannaInocentes/README.md

 *What does Filebeat watch for?
 Filebeat watches and collects data about the file system.
 *What does Metricbeat record?
 Metricbeat records and collects operating machine metrics.

-[Filebeat is a lightweight shipper for forwarding and centralizing log data.
-Installed as an agent on your servers, Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.

-Metricbeat is a lightweight shipper that you can install on your servers to periodically collect metrics from the operating system and from services running on the server.
-Metricbeat takes the metrics and statistics that it collects and ships them to the output that you specify, such as Elasticsearch or Logstash.]

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.